-Moon Phase Pro's functionality isn't contained within the app itself.
-This screen shot shows three of its features which can be added directly to your device's home screen.
+Moon Phase Pro's functionality isn't limited to that within the app itself.
+This screenshot shows three of its features which can be added directly to your device's home screen.

 Twenty-four hours before each major phase, Moon Phase Pro will notify you that it's about to happen with an icon like the one visible here at the upper-left.
-Optionally, it can also play your phone's default notification sound so that you don't miss it.
+Expand the notification to see what's upcoming, including a preview image and the date & time of the event.

-If you have a larger-screen Android device, such as a tablet or Google TV, you'll get even more out of Moon Phase Pro.
+If you have a larger Android device, such as a tablet or Chromebook, you'll get even more out of Moon Phase Pro.
 The moon imagery itself is bigger and better, of course, but the layout is also optimized to make the most of the big screen.